lisiyuan656/Gesture-Recognizer/README.md

 - Euclidean distance between test image's interest point list and mean interest point list for each category
 - All of above will be converted into distance in standard deviations

+Means and variances will be calculated outside of the neural network.

 ## Neural Network Architecture
+- Input vector will be (36n+7+1) x 1, where n = number of eigenvectors chosen from PCA
+- Output vector is 36 x 1 float vector, where first 10 slots correspond with digits in order.
+Remaining slots correspond to letters in order.
+- Use multi-layer perceptron